Seavleu/khmeraid/README.md

 HUGGINGFACE_API_KEY=your_huggingface_key
 ```

-See `ENVIRONMENT_VARIABLES.md` for detailed setup instructions.
+See `ENVIRONMENT_VARIABLES.md` for detailed setup instructions, and `SECURITY.md` for how authentication, IP blocking, and production hardening work.

 ### 3. Run the Development Server